Samsung/TizenRT/docs/HowToUsePeripheral.md

 ## I2S

 I2S port for a board involves the following;
-1. I2S Device Structure and its Operations.
+- I2S Device Structure and its Operations.
-2. I2S Initialization and Device Access.
+- I2S Initialization and Device Access.

 ### I2S Device Structure and Operations
-Each board, shall;
+Each board is required to do the following:

-Implement and expose an instance of struct i2s_dev_s for each port.
+- Implement and expose an instance of struct i2s_dev_s for each port.
-Implement the supported operations on i2s, ie struct i2s_op_s.
+- Implement the supported operations on i2s, ie struct i2s_op_s.
-Data structures below;
+The relevant data structures are as follows:

 ```
 /* I2S private data.
 This structure only defines the initial fields of the